Aliases for MOCS2 Gene

 GeneCards Summary for MOCS2 Gene

 MOCS2 (Molybdenum Cofactor Synthesis 2) is a Protein Coding gene.
-Diseases associated with MOCS2 include Molybdenum Cofactor Deficiency, Complementation Group B and Molybdenum Cofactor Deficiency.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Metabolism.
+Diseases associated with MOCS2 include Molybdenum Cofactor Deficiency, Complementation Group B and Molybdenum Cofactor Deficiency, Complementation Group A. Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Folate biosynthesis.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and molybdopterin synthase activity.
 An important paralog of this gene is MBIP.